OneCrazyCoder/MMOGamepadOverlay/README.md

 The tricky part is while using AutoRun, which the app has no way of knowing for sure your character is still doing or not (there are multiple ways to cancel AutoRun that the app won't necessarily know about).
 Therefore it assumes that any time you send the AutoRun key that your character begins moving forward, and that your character will continue moving forward until you send MoveBack or release and re-send MoveForward commands, and use the right mouse button during this to allow for steering.

-If you prefer, you can use ``Mouse=AutoRunLook`` which instead treats AutoRun (and Lock Movement) the same as being stationary and always uses the LookOnly camera mode whenever you are not actively moving your character.
+If you prefer, you can use ``Mouse=AutoRunLook`` which instead treats AutoRun (and Lock Movement) the same as being stationary and always uses the LookOnly camera mode whenever you are not actively holding a movement direction.
 This allows freely looking around for threats while auto-running without changing your direction of movement, but removes the ability to steer your character via mouse movement while auto-running.
-You could assign each option to different layers and switch between them by holding a button.
+You could also assign AutoLook and AutoRunLook to to different layers and switch between them by holding a button.

 ### Other system features